openshift-evangelists/kbe/content/page/ns.md

   namespace: test
 ```

-To list namespaced objects such as our pod `podintest`, run following command as:
+To list namespaced objects such as our pod `podintest`, run the following command:

 ```bash
 $ kubectl get pods --namespace=test